codeation/impress/README.md

 ## Contributing

-First of all, welcome:
+First, welcome:

-- Any clue of the project importance (star, post, etc).
+- Any clue of the project's importance (star, post, etc.).
 - Any advice on the library design and principles.
 - Contribution to project, project wiki, examples.
 - Bug report, open [issue](https://github.com/codeation/impress/issues).